Arkansas Income Tax Calculator

 Does Arkansas have a low-income tax credit?

 Yes.
-Arkansas provides a low-income tax credit for taxpayers whose net income falls within the lowest bracket.
-The credit is designed to phase in the tax liability gradually so that filers at the bottom of the income scale owe little or no state income tax.
-Specific credit amounts are published each year in the Arkansas individual income tax instructions available from the Department of Finance and Administration.
+Arkansas provides a low-income tax table for taxpayers whose net income falls within the lower income ranges, phasing in liability so filers at the bottom of the income scale owe little or no state income tax.
+Amounts are published each year in the Arkansas individual income tax instructions from the Department of Finance and Administration.

 Official sources